blkwtkns/dotblk/README.md

 Download the zip, uncompress it, and enter the project folder.

 #### Install the dependencies:
-NB (This might be preferable, neomake wouldn't work until I apt-get installed autoconf and automake)
+NB: This might be preferable, neomake wouldn't work until I apt-get installed autoconf and automake

 * $ sudo apt-get install libtool autoconf automake cmake libncurses5-dev g++